arnaudbos/i-rant/content/j-on-the-beach-malaga-2017-review.md

 ## Caitie McCaffrey — Distributed Sagas: A Protocol for Coordinating Microservices

-Super interesting talk about how to orchestrate multiple *microservices* in order to achieve *consistency* of a single business action.
+Super interesting talk by
+[Caitie McCaffrey](https://twitter.com/caitie) about how to orchestrate multiple *microservices* in order to achieve *consistency* of a single business action.

 **Distributed Sagas** is a protocol with no standard or open source implementation (yet) designed to create a layer of *coordination* on top of